Use of fertilisers

 Should natural pest control fail, REA has an early warning system in place to ensure that pests are detected and action taken before the problem escalates.
 Two harvesters in each division are tasked with monitoring the oil palms for any sign of pest damage.
 If signs of a pest outbreak are detected, the groups’ research audit team conducts a thorough pest census immediately to identify the species involved, the scale of the outbreak and the treatment required.
 Wherever possible mechanical or natural means are used to halt a pest outbreak and mitigate damage to the oil palms.
 Since 2005, REA has only experienced a few minor pest outbreaks, all of which have been successfully controlled by removing the affected area of the plant.
 Chemicals are only used to control pests as a last resort.

 Where it is necessary to use chemicals to control weeds or pests, precautions are taken to protect the health and safety of employees and the environment.
+The medical team conducts blood and lung tests twice a year to check for chemical exposure in workers who come into regular contact with pesticides.
+If workers test positive for pesticide exposure, they are rotated out of spraying and into other roles.
 In response to growing pressure for palm oil producers to phase out Paraquat due to fears that improper handling of this herbicide may endanger the health of workers, REA ceased to use this chemical in May 2013.
 Instead, a less hazardous glufosinate ammonium based herbicide called Basta is used.